 This is a complementary project that supports the existing Department of Natural Resources, Mines and Energy (DNRME) Groundwater Net community groundwater monitoring program.
 Groundwater Net is a DNRME initiative and QMDC will administer the new funding program.
 Origin Energy has provided $300,000 to the scheme to offset the cost of installing monitoring equipment in landholders water bores.

-Grant recipients will be required to provide to DNRM at least four (4) groundwater level measurements a year for a minimum of three (3) years.
-Data submitted will be entered onto the Department of Natural Resources and Mines (DNRM) groundwater database.
+Grant recipients will be required to provide to DNRME at least four (4) groundwater level measurements a year for a minimum of three (3) years.
+Data submitted will be entered onto the DNRME groundwater database.
 This information will show on your bore report under ‘water level’ details.
 Bore reports can be publically accessed via the Queensland Globe.

 The goal is to ensure the community has access to information and any changes to groundwater levels.

-Via the CSG Net grants, you can apply for up to 75% of the cost of preparing and installing the monitoring equipment, which may include lifting and re-installing the pump, installing high pressure airline, appropriate pressure gauges, water level indicator or data loggers.
+Via the Groundwater Net grants, you can apply for up to 75% of the cost of preparing and installing the monitoring equipment, which may include lifting and re-installing the pump, installing a high pressure airline, appropriate pressure gauges, water level indicator or data loggers.
 Please read our Frequently Asked Questions sheet or the application form for a more specific list.

 To speak to a local contact about this offer get in touch with:

 - QMDC Regional Landcare Facilitator: Matt Brown on 0428 710 690 or email firstname.lastname@example.org

 - QMDC NRM Technical Officer: Tom Foster on 0427 056 441 or email email@example.com

 - Millmerran Landcare Coordinator: Bec Kirby on 0427 952 336 or email firstname.lastname@example.org